kiehozero/data-representation-assignment/README.md

 idea 1:

 - NHL Top Trumps
-- start with random player
+- start with random players in a collection
-- user picks one of five or six items from stats (G, A, Shots, Hits, +/-?)
+- user picks one of five tems from stats (GP, G, A, Pts, PIM)
 - click PLAY to reveal card and win/loss
-- CREATE/UPDATE: if you win you get to the add the card to your collection, ability to create multiple squads of five?
+- CREATE/UPDATE: if you win you get to the add the card to your collection, ability to choose favourites which appear at the top of the list?
 - DELETE: can delete cards from your collection
-- AUTH: register to save your cards
-- link more information from Elite Prospects (reqs API key)?
-Looks like a bit of hassle getting a key here

 ## Improvements

 - currently storing the team logo URL in the player DB.
 Setting up a star schema with team information will allow for more efficient storage of this data (storing it once for each 32 teams, rather than a team logo for all 2200 players)
 - at present there addAllPlayers function has to be run on an ad-hoc basis.
 A quick improvement here would be to implete a 'delete and insert' (get ref) process to perioducally recreate the table with the latest available data.
 If the script at preent is run, it will simply add the same values, and deleting all records and starting again creates a new set of primary keys
 - add goalies
 - this API is currently under revision by the league, and it looks like they have yet to fully restructure the data in a uniform manner.
-I've noticed for some players that 'position' is sometimes listed as 'positionCode', while others have differences between 'teamName' and 'fullTeamName'.
+I've noticed for some players that 'position' is sometimes listed as 'positionCode', while others have differences between 'teamName' and 'fullTeamName', and there's also differences between column names in different tables.
 There are also some players taken from the active player list who do not show up in the stats engine when their ID code is showing up.
 There has been lots of noise online about how this looks like it was released as a v1 file, unfortunately I didn't want to throw away work I'd already done when they decided to make this change.

 ## References